-stars James Murray as John Sims, a young man blissfully confident that he'll be a great success when he comes to the big city.
-The only problem is that he thinks he'll succeed by thinking up corny advertising slogans or finding some big idea rather than actually working hard or applying himself.
-Eleanor Boardman plays his loving, supportive wife Mary.
+Directed and co-written by one of the greatest filmmakers of the era, King Vidor, The Crowd (1928) stars James Murray as John Sims, an ordinary young man who is blissfully confident that he'll be a great success when he comes to the big city.
+The only problem is that John is a dreamer who believes he can win that success through shortcuts, like thinking up corny advertising slogans or hitting on some big idea, rather than by actually working hard or applying himself.
+Eleanor Boardman plays John's loving, supportive wife Mary.

 - Alone in a Crowd: A recurring motif—the film's central theme, in fact.

 - Amusement Park: The Sims family goes to Coney Island, like everybody else in New York City during those years did.